Removals

 Undocumented |

-Replacement of `state` with `active` and Major API Improvements
+Replacement of `state` with `activated` and Major API Improvements

-The state property (‘normal’ or ‘down’) has been replaced with a boolean active property:
+The state property (‘normal’ or ‘down’) has been replaced with a boolean activated property:

 # Kivy 2.x.x